alexjuv1/Parser-Project/README.md

 - Syntax errors in the input text, which is when a piece of the input text cannot be matched to a regular expression.
 - Duplicate regular expression names, which is when two separated regular expressions are given the same ID.

-Hope you enjoy this projet.
+Hope you enjoy this project.